mavenlink/brainstem/README.md

 * Filters are standard URL parameters.
 To pass an option to a filter named `:location_name`, provide a request param like `location_name=san+francisco`.
 Because filters are top-level params, avoid naming them after any of the other Brainstem keywords, such as `search`, `page`, `per_page`, `limit`, `offset`, `order`, `only`, or `include`.
+* Brainstem supports optional fields which will only be returned when requested, for example: `optional_fields=field1,field2`

 --